 - Helps in SWOT analysis.

-- You can customize your time management strategy for better outcomes.
+- You can customise your time management strategy for better outcomes.

-Whenever you schedule for a mock test, make sure you have also incorporated a time slot for self-analysis of your attempt.
-Find out which questions were correctly attempted and which ones resulted in negative marking.
+Whenever you schedule a mock test, make sure you have also incorporated a time slot for self-analysis of your attempt.
+Find out which questions were correctly attempted and which ones resulted in negative markings.

-Firstly find out the mistakes you have made in all the questions which you have solved wrongly, and avoid making these mistakes.
-Then, look at the ones you have solved correctly, do not be too proud and make an effort to find out if there was a better/shorter way to attempt the same question.
+Firstly, find out the mistakes you have made in all the questions which you have solved wrongly, and avoid making these mistakes.
+Then, look at the ones you have solved correctly, do not be too over confident and make an effort to find out if there is a better/shorter way to attempt the same question.

-Then you have to go through all the questions which you have not attempted and analyze the topics to work on it.
+Then you have to go through all the questions which you have not attempted and analyse the topics to work on.

 Learn Five Words Every Day

-CAT Verbal Ability is one section of the CAT which is neglected by most of the candidates.
-The CAT vocabulary section mainly requires you to identify the incorrect usage of common vocabulary words.
+CAT Verbal Ability is one section of the CAT which is neglected by most candidates.
+The CAT vocabulary section mainly requires you to identify the incorrect usage of common words.
 Although there can be several formats in which the vocabulary questions can be framed, the basic idea remains the same.
-So, learn at least five new words every day along with their usage to prepare the verbal section easily.
+So, learn at least five new words every day, along with their usage, to prepare for the verbal section easily.

-Apart from these tips, the candidates are suggested to perform a SWOT analysis to find out the Strengths, Weaknesses, Opportunities and Threats.
+Apart from these tips, the candidates are suggested to perform a SWOT analysis to find out their strengths, weaknesses, opportunities and threats.
 Pick out one strong and weak topic and work on them both concurrently.
 This way, you will not just be reducing your weakness but also building your strengths.
-For more tips, visit CAT preparation tips and know the best practices during preparation.
-By knowing how to prepare for the CAT exam, candidates can easily prepare more effectively and ace the exam easily
+For more tips, visit CAT preparation tips and learn the best practices during preparation.
+By knowing how to prepare for the CAT exam, candidates can easily prepare more effectively and excel in the exam.

-Stay tuned with BYJU’S to know various lessons on CAT topics.
+Stay tuned to BYJU’S to learn various lessons on CAT topics.
 With numerous engaging video lessons, learning can now be more effective and quick.
-BYJU’S also provide the latest notifications for the CAT exam along with the detailed pattern and syllabus.
+BYJU’S also provides the latest notifications for the CAT exam, along with a detailed pattern and syllabus.